 I’d like to talk about four of these tracks here, and tell you why I find them indispensable and danceable (in some cases).

 Tonal Balance Control visualizes the frequency content of incoming audio against selected target sonic profiles, based on professional mixes and masters.
-Through inter-plugin communication, it can also control EQs in Ozone 8 and Neutron 2, allowing you to immediately use this insight to achieve better balance and clarity in a mixdown or master.
+Through inter-plugin communication, it can also control EQs in Ozone and Neutron, allowing you to immediately use this insight to achieve better balance and clarity in a mixdown or master.

 Producer: Daniel Lanois